ludovicus-hispanicus/ebl-photo-stitcher/ReadMe.md

 ## Configuration

-* **GUI Settings:** The GUI remembers the last used input folder, ruler position, photographer name, and logo settings in a `gui_config.json` file.
+* **GUI Settings:** The GUI remembers the last used input folder, ruler position, photographer name, museum selection, and logo settings in a `gui_config.json` file.
 This file is typically stored in your user-specific application data directory.
 * **Script Constants:** Paths to digital ruler template assets and other default processing parameters are defined as constants at the top of `gui_app.py` and the respective utility modules (e.g., `stitch_images.py`).
 For a packaged application, these asset paths are resolved relative to the executable.

 ## Packaging (Optional)